 Collaborate and Seek Help: If you’re solving the puzzle with others, consider collaborating and working together.
 Multiple pairs of eyes and hands can speed up the process and enhance the enjoyment.
 Engaging in conversations and sharing strategies can also make the experience more social and enjoyable.

-Patience and Persistence: Remember that solving a jigsaw puzzle, regardless of its size, takes time and patience.
+Patience and Persistence: Solving a jigsaw puzzle, regardless of its size, takes time and patience.
 Embrace the process and enjoy each step.
 Don’t get discouraged if progress seems slow—perseverance and a positive mindset will eventually lead to success.

 By applying these puzzle-solving tips and strategies, you can enhance your experience with large piece jigsaw puzzles and make the most out of this engaging activity.